 An asset register is a resource of information that provides detailed information of different assets owned or managed by an organization.
-This asset management tool is used to keep track on company equipment, buildings, inventory or spare parts.
+This asset management tool is used to keep track of company equipment, assets, inventory, or spare parts.

 4 Tips for a Better Asset Register

 An asset register is the foundation on which an organization’s asset information systems are built.
 Here are 4 tips to make sure your Asset Register covers all critical information:

 - Understand why you need an Asset Register, and what you are going to use it for:

 - Ensures the asset is at specified installed location

 - Assists in conducting Audit of Assets and Asset Verification

 - Use the right tools: Most of the time asset register is maintained on an excel spreadsheet.
 But with an EAM software, it is easier to maintain and update all the records automatically based on barcodes and the following details:

 - Asset Classification